 Awards of restricted stock or restricted stock units are issued at the fair value of the stock on the grant date and may also include one or more performance measures that must be met for the award to vest.
 For restricted stock or restricted stock units without performance measures, the restrictions lapse in three equal annual installments.
 Restricted stock or restricted stock units with performance measures vest in three year installments.
 Performance units issued in 2022 will vest in 2025, based on certain revenue and earnings targets over the three year period of 2021 to 2023.
-Performance units issued in 2023, based on certain revenue and earnings targets over the three year period of 2021 to 2023.
-Performance units issued in 2023, based on certain revenue and earnings targets over the three year period of 2020 to 2022.
+Performance units issued in 2021 will vest in 2023, based on certain revenue and earnings targets over the three year period of 2020 to 2022.